-You can change this value for your entire organization from the Frequency screen.
+You can change this setting for your entire organization from the Frequency screen.
 The setting looks like this:

 Failed Frequency Management Check

-When a contact fails the Frequency Management (FM) check, because they've already been sent an email by Motiva within the configured time frame, Motiva will not send them an email at that point.
+When a contact fails the FM check, because they've already been sent an email by Motiva within the configured time frame, Motiva will not send them an email at that point.

-Motiva will keep trying to send the email, but it works a little differently depending if the optimizer is configured for Bulk or Drip:
+Motiva will keep trying to send the email, but it works a little differently depending on which type of Motiva optimizer being used:

 When Motiva finally gives up trying to send to a contact, that contact will be set to